CursedToxic/11ASE_Task-1/PROJECT_DEVELOPMENT.md

 The program needs to accept user input so that they can enter the name of a valid city.
 Another aspect of function is the ability to detect invalid places so that the weather data that is displayed is as accurate as possible so that the user experience will not be negatively affected.The user needs to also be able to search for the place with a button once they have entered the name of the desired place into the search box (this would be preffered if the user could also press ENTER for the same function).

 **User Interaction:**\
-How will users interact with the system (e.g. command-line, GUI?) and what information will it need to provide to help users navigate?\
 The program needs to be able to display the temperature and the description of the weather from the API in a GUI (Graphical User Interface).
 This makes it easy for the user to find exactly what they want without needing to know much about using a computer.

 **Error Handling:**\